+C22 Yes No

-C22 Do you have a nonbinding early acti notified of an admission decision we notification date but do not have to o II in advance of t he regular х C22 If "yes," please complete the following ng: C22 Early action closing date C22 Early action notification date C22 C22 C22 e" plan under wh No ich you limit studer nts from applying to o other early plans?
+C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+C22 If "yes," please complete the following:

+C22 Early action closing date

+C22 Early action notification date

+.

+C22 Is your early action plan a "restrictive" plan under which you limit stude nts from applying to other early plans:

+C22 C22 Is your early action plan a "restrictive" plan under which you limit stude Yes No nts from applying to other early plans